isw-kudos/huddo-docs/docs/boards/aio/index.md

 | [Paths](./paths/index.md)         | `yourdomain.com/boards.com` `yourdomain.com/api-boards` | use your existing domain, no additional certificates, easier SSO integration of HCL Connections header. |
 | [Subdomain](./subdomain/index.md) | `boards.yourdomain.com`</br>`boards-api.yourdomain.com` | requires 2 domains (and therefore certificates) in your environment.                                    |

-### Persistence
+### Data/Services

-Boards uses 3 types of persistent data:
+Boards utilises 3 types of data services:

-1. Mongodb
+1. Mongodb (persistent data)
-1. S3 file store
+1. S3 file store (persistent data)
 1. Redis cache.

 Each of these may use external services (e.g. Mongo Atlas) or the included services in the template (this hugely changes the server demand).